Code susceptible to exceptions

 The Exception Handling Dance

-block encloses potentially problematic code, ready to trigger exceptions.
-When an exception occurs within this block, control shifts to an associated except
+The try block encloses potentially problematic code, ready to trigger exceptions.
+When an exception occurs within this block, control shifts to an associated except block.

 try: